kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

     class SomeService(val otherService: OtherService) { }
     ```

-#### Basic factory { #basic-factory }
+#### Method factory { #basic-factory }

-A factory method is a method with the `default` modifier that returns a component, the method can take
+A factory method is a method with the `default` modifier that returns a component.
-arguments to other components as dependencies.
+The method can take other dependency components as arguments.

 The dependency container below describes two factories, where the `otherService` factory requires a component created by the `someService` factory.
 This is the most basic way in which components can be registered in a container: